TotallyInformation/node-red-contrib-uibuilder/README.md

 ## Known Issues

-- ws: protocol failing on Windows 10 dev - Socket.IO issue?
-- On redeploy or NR restart, existing clients do not reconnect, page has to be reloaded.
+- On redeploy, existing clients do not reconnect, page has to be reloaded.
+Works if NR is restarted.

 ## To Do